Headless scheduling engine plus framework-agnostic Web Components. Zero dependencies. Built for Salesforce Locker Service and strict CSP.

 Use Core for scheduling logic and Interface for production-ready UI components.

-Learn more →import { Calendar } from '@forcecalendar/core';
+See it running →import { Calendar } from '@forcecalendar/core';

 import '@forcecalendar/interface';